 Colegios Mayores are ideal for outgoing students with a high level of Spanish language who want to integrate into local, more traditional student culture, participate in Colegio activities, and are willing to abide by the rules of the Colegio.
 This housing option is limited and requires an additional fee.

 Part of making you feel at home in Madrid is doing our best to help you feel safe and cared for.
-Whether it is an orientation program that makes you feel prepared, housing that is well located and comfortable, or field trips that take you places off the beaten path—we’re all about our student services.
-This is just one of the things we’re known for.
+Whether it is an orientation program that makes you feel prepared, housing that is well-located and comfortable, or the field trips that take you places off the beaten path—we’re all about our student services.

 The program begins with an orientation that introduces you to the IES Abroad Madrid staff, your fellow students, and the city of Madrid.